TheIanAquino/repo-copy/content/index.md

 So, dear reader, where to next?

-If you don't know where to go next and you're on a PC, I recommend checking out my highlights on several materials (articles, books, podcasts, tweets, videos, and whatnot), which you can find on the Explorer, to the left of your screen.
+If you don't know where to go next, I urge you to check out [[_READ-ME-FIRST]], so you could get to know me, the author of this public journal.
+If that sounds boring, I recommend checking out my highlights on several materials (articles, books, podcasts, tweets, videos, and whatnot), which you can find on the Explorer, to the left of your screen.

-If you're on mobile, I apologize as I don't have a better option at the moment than to direct you to the search and advise you to type whatever you want.
+If you're on a mobile device, I apologize as I don't have a better option at the moment than to direct you to the search and advise you to type whatever you want (but feel free to read [[_READ-ME-FIRST]] also!).

 If you don't have anything particular in mind, I suggest starting off with #articles, where you can surely see some interesting stuff.
 Then maybe try searching the keyword `Matter`, if you want more.
-I'm also doing this thing called [[_index-dailies|dailies]], which you might want to check out.
+Perhaps you just want to get a general feel of how I think -- you might want to check out my [[00_idea-dump|idea dump]].
+If my idea dump sounds interesting and you have a little extra time to spare, my [[_index-dailies|dailies]] might catch your attention.

+> [!INFO]- P.S.
-My highlights come from applications called [Matter](https://web.getmatter.com/referral/4gs6wuqe) and [Readwise](https://readwise.io/i/ian161), respectively (I'll probably write something about this soon, if you're interested).
+> My highlights come from applications called [Matter](https://web.getmatter.com/referral/4gs6wuqe) and [Readwise](https://readwise.io/i/ian161), respectively (I'll probably write something about this soon, if you're interested).

-> [!WARNING]- Reminder
+> [!INFO]- P.P.S.
 > I do not usually manually maintain my highlights, so if a few of them are broken (like some links, for example), I ask for your patience as they're really not within my area of interest to fix at the moment.
 Maybe in the future, but I highly doubt.
 Such is the case because **Readwise** and **Matter** compile the direct links (oftentimes from newsletters) from my inbox.
 At that point, if that said link is inaccessible to you, it becomes dead for everyone else *except* the original recipient of the message, which is me.